 We are incorporated under Israeli law.
 The rights and responsibilities of holders of our ordinary shares are governed by our memorandum of association, articles of association and by Israeli law.
 These rights and responsibilities differ in some respects from the rights and responsibilities of shareholders in typical U.S. corporations.
 In particular, each shareholder of an Israeli company has a duty to act in good faith and in a customary manner in exercising his or her rights and fulfilling his or her obligations toward the company and other shareholders and to refrain from abusing his or her power in the company, including, among other things, in voting at the general meeting of shareholders on certain matters.
-Israeli law provides that these duties are applicable in shareholder votes on, among other things, amendments to a company's articles of association, increases in a company's authorized share capital, mergers and interested party transactions requiring shareholder vote or who has the power to appoint or prevent the appointment of a director or officer in the company, has a duty of fairness toward the company.
-Currently there is not a clear definition of the duty of fairness under Israeli law.
+Israeli law provides that these duties are applicable in shareholder votes on, among other things, amendments to a company's articles of association, increases in a company's authorized share capital, mergers and interested party transactions requiring shareholder vote or who has the power to appoint or prevent the appointment of a director or officer in the company, has a duty of fairness under Israeli law.
 There is limited case law available to assist us in understanding the nature of this duty or the implications of these provisions.
 These provisions may be interpreted to impose additional obligations and liabilities on holders of our ordinary shares that are not typically imposed on shareholders of U.S. corporations.